-From: n: Rob ert Dashiell <rgdimages@aol.com></rgdimages@aol.com>
+From: Robert Dashiell <rgdimages@aol.com></rgdimages@aol.com>

-Sent: : Thu rsday, January 5, 2017 7:49 PM
+Sent: Thursday, January 5, 2017 7:49 PM

 To: City Clerk; PCD

-Subjec ect: Pub lic Comment: Comprehensive Plan: Goal LU-9, Page LU-16
+Subjec ct: Public Comment: Comprehensive Plan: Goal LU-9, Page LU-16

-e: Sending this to both the City Clerk bridge says City Clerk, Karen Stickn a and PDC since there are conflicting instructions on the City's website (Navigate ey's public announcement to PDC).
+Clerk and PDC since there are conflicting instructions on the City's website (Navigate Stickney's public announcement to PDC).

-1. l.
-GOAL LU-9
+1. GOAL LU-9

-courage the development of the Neighborhood Centers at Rolling Bay, Lynwood Center, and Island Center as areas th small-scale commercial, mixed use and residential development outside Winslow.
+t of the Neighborhood Centers at Rolling Bay, Lynwood Center, and Island Center as areas al, mixed use and residential development outside Winslow.

 Island Center.
-Therefore, it simplifies infrastructure in place or consider ablic Comment: If there is any major flaw in this Comprehensive Plan, it's that there is no sewer system pan for land Center.
-Therefore, it simply can't develop as envisioned.
-A Comprehensive Plan is to ensure their is a plan and frastructure in place or considered to implement the plan.
-I don't agree the Sewer Plan does this, and I suspect the ate approvers of this plan may likely say the same.
+Therefore, it s any major flaw in this Comprehensive Plan, it's that there is no sewer system pan for simply can't develop as envisioned.
+A Comprehensive Plan is to ensure their is a plan and onsidered to implement the plan.
+I don't agree the Sewer Plan does this, and I suspect the may likely say the same.

 Respectfully,

 Robert Dashiell

 6370 NE Tolo Road